wp-plugins/wordpress-mobile-edition/README.txt

 Visit the settings page and use the link there to identify your mobile browser's User Agent.

 Then add that to the list of mobile browsers in your settings.

+= Does this conflict with other iPhone theme plugins? =

+Not fundamentally.
+If you remove the iPhone from the list of detected browsers, then the other iPhone theme should work as normal.

 = Does this support pages too? =